Categorizing Project Opportunities (Not Ranking)

 Clarity Drives Scalability

-You should be able to layout your criteria in writing (few pages max) so clearly that anyone with reasonable industry knowledge should be able to categorize an opportunity with about 90% accuracy.
-This level of clarity will not create constraints - it will create scalability.
-It is one of the harder things to do, especially for a founder, because they are evaluating so many criteria all at once.
-The problem is that this does not scale and creates an entrepreneurial trap.
+You should be able to lay out your criteria in writing (a few pages at most) clearly enough that anyone with reasonable industry knowledge can categorize an opportunity with about 90% accuracy.
+This level of clarity does not create constraints, it creates scalability.
+Achieving that clarity is one of the harder things to do, especially for a founder, because they are evaluating so many criteria simultaneously.
+The problem is that approach does not scale and often creates an entrepreneurial trap.

 The lists of customers (ideal, targeted, and blacklisted) are absolutes defined at a certain tier of management.
 These may change over time but are not flexible in the moment.